ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-aka-why-i-buy-macs.md

 <span id="screen"></span>
 ### Screen

 The screen is the part of the laptop that users spend all their time staring at.
 A low-quality screen will constantly remind the owner of their poor purchase.
 A quality laptop will have a high-resolution [IPS](https://en.wikipedia.org/wiki/IPS_panel) screen.
 Apple calls these Retina displays.

 Once you use such screens, you can't go back.
 Everything else looks blurry, blocky, and washed-out.
+Until the 12" MacBook came out, I deliberately avoided looking at

 ---